Core-Elements for Large-Scale Least Squares Estimation

-To introduce sparsity, after generating the predictor matrix and centralizing it, we randomly zero out their elements with a sparsity ratio $\alpha$.
-Specifically, we randomly select $(1-\alpha)\times100\%$ of the elements and set these elements to be zero.
-Consider $\alpha=\{1,0.8,0.6,0.4,0.2\}$, referred to as \textbf{R1--R5}, respectively.
-Next, we add a small random perturbation to each zero element of the predictor matrix to obtain a numerically sparse matrix.
-Note that \textbf{R1} corresponds to a completely dense matrix, and \textbf{R5} corresponds to a highly numerically sparse matrix.
-We then generate the response $\by$ from the classical linear model~\eqref{LM1}.
-The simulations in misspecified linear models are relegated to Supplementary Material.
-The true coefficient $\bbeta$ is a $p$-dimensional vector of unity, and the signal-to-noise ratio, defined as $\operatorname{SNR} = \mathrm{Var}(\X\bbeta) / \sigma^2$, is set to be $4$.
-Let the sample size $n = 10^4$ and dimension $p = 100$.
-For the row-sampling methods, i.e., UNIF, BLEV, SLEV, and IBOSS, we select $r\in \{2p,4p,\ldots,10p\}$ rows for each of these methods.
+To introduce sparsity, after generating the predictor matrix and centering it, we randomly zero out their elements with a sparsity ratio $\alpha$.
+Specifically, we randomly select $\alpha\times100\%$ of the elements and set these elements to be zero.
+Consider $\alpha=\{0,0.2,0.4,0.6,0.8\}$, referred to as (R1)--(R5), respectively.
+Next, we add a small random perturbation following $U(-0.1,0.1)$ to each zero element of the predictor matrix to obtain a numerically sparse matrix.
+Then, (R1) corresponds to a completely dense matrix, and (R5) corresponds to a highly numerically sparse matrix.
+We then generate the response $\by$ from the linear model~\eqref{LM1}.
+The true coefficient $\bbeta$ is a $p$-dimensional vector of ones, and the signal-to-noise ratio, defined as $\operatorname{SNR} = \var(\X\bbeta) / \sigma^2$, is set to be $4$.
+The simulations in misspecified linear models and alternative choices of true $\bbeta$ are relegated to the supplementary material.
+Let the sample size $n = 10^4$ and dimension $p = 10^2$.
+For the row-wise subsampling methods, we select $r\in \{2p,4p,6p,8p,10p\}$ rows for each of these methods.
 For a fair comparison, we select $s = rp$ elements for the proposed core-elements method.

 We calculate the empirical mean squared error (MSE) for each of the estimators based on one hundred replications, i.e.,

 where $\widehat{\bbeta}^{(i)}$ represents the estimator in the $i$th replication.
 We also consider the prediction MSE (PMSE).
 For the $i$th replication, we randomly split the observed sample into a training set $(\by_{\text{train}}^{(i)}, \X_{\text{train}}^{(i)})$ of size $\lfloor 0.7n \rfloor$ and a test set $(\by_{\text{test}}^{(i)}, \X_{\text{test}}^{(i)})$ of size $\lceil 0.3n \rceil$.
 For each subsampling method, we select a subset from the training set leading to an estimator $\widehat{\bbeta}^{(i)}_{\text{train}}$, and then use it to predict the response $\by_{\text{test}}$ in the test set.
 In this way, PMSE is calculated as